Residential Support Scheme guidance: 2024 to 2025 academic year

 1. Summary

-The Residential Support Scheme (RSS) is designed for the exceptional situations where the same or a similar substantial level 2 or level 3 qualification the student wishes to study cannot be accessed locally.
+The Residential Support Scheme (RSS) is designed for the exceptional situations where the same or a similar substantial level 2 or level 3 qualification that a student wishes to study cannot be accessed locally.
 Most students supported by RSS tend to live in rural areas and have limited access to a wide range of 16 to 19 further education provision.

 Institutions are responsible for assessing if a student meets the eligibility criteria for the scheme, as set out in this guidance, using an RSS application form they have developed.
 This includes assessing the student against the nationally set household income scales and verifying with us whether each student’s substantial level 2 or level 3 qualification is eligible.